11 Ways to Build Self-Care Practices Into Your Daily Life

 - Picking up a new hobby or skill

-Maybe you’ve been procrastinating on getting your driver’s license, learning how to ride a bike, or even becoming fluent in French.
-By tackling these challenges, you can experience a deep sense of fulfillment and reinvigorate your sense of purpose.
+Maybe you’ve been putting off getting your driver’s license, learning how to ride a bike, or even mastering French.

 10. Take Care of Your Appearance